bongiozzo/musica_mustdie/output/band_bulletformyvalentine.md

 # Bullet For My Valentine

-Дискография
+## Дискография

-"The Poison" 2005, Metalcore
+### "The Poison" 2005, Metalcore

+1. Intro
+2. Her Voice Resides
+3. 4 Words
+4. Tears Don't Fall
+5. Suffocating Under The Words Of Sorrow (What Can I Do)
+6. Hit The Floor
+7. All These Things I Hate (Revolve Around Me)
+8. Room 409
+9. The Poison
+10. 10 Years Today
+11. Cries In Vain
+12. Spit You Out
+13. The End

-"Scream Aim Fire" 2008, Metalcore
+### "Scream Aim Fire" 2008, Metalcore

+1. Scream Aim Fire
+2. Eye Of The Storm
+3. Hearts Burst Into Fire
+4. Waking The Demon
+5. Disappear
+6. Deliver Us From Evil
+7. Take It Out On Me
+8. Say Goodbye
+9. End Of Days
+10. Last To Know
+11. Forever And Always
+Bonuses:
+12. Ashes Of The Innocent
+13. No Easy Way Out

-"Fever " 2010, Metalcore
+### "Fever " 2010, Metalcore

+1. Your Betrayal 4:52
+2. Fever 3:56
+3. The Last Fight 4:17
+4. A Place Where You Belong 5:06
+5. Pleasure and Pain 3:52
+6. Alone 5:55
+7. Breaking Out Breaking Down 4:03
+8. Bittersweet Memories 5:07
+9. Dignity 4:27
+10. Begging For Mercy 3:55
+11. Pretty On The Outside 3:54
+12.The Last Fight(Piano Version) 4:38

-"Temper Temper (single)" 2012, Metalcore
+### "Temper Temper (single)" 2012, Metalcore

+1. Temper Temper 03:07

-"Temper Temper" 2013, Heavy Metal
+### "Temper Temper" 2013, Heavy Metal

+1. Breaking Point 3:42
+2. Truth Hurts 3:36
+3. Temper Temper 3:13
+4. P.O.W.
+3:53
+5. Dirty Little Secret 4:55
+6. Leech 3:59
+7. Dead to the World 5:15
+8. Riot 2:49
+9. Saints & Sinners 3:29
+10. Tears Don't Fall (Part 2) 5:38
+11. Livin' Life (On the Edge of a Knife) 4:02

-"Venom" 2015, Metalcore
+### "Venom" 2015, Metalcore

+01. V
+02. No Way Out
+03. Army Of Noise
+04. Worthless
+05. You Want a Battle?
+(Here's a War)
+06. Broken
+07. Venom
+08. The Harder the Heart (The Harder It Breaks)
+09. Skin
+10. Hell or High Water
+11. Pariah

 ## Отношения с другими группами